dqops/dqo/docs/dqo-concepts/data-grouping/data-grouping.md

 DQOps will track the row count time series for both countries, allowing to detect anomalies or missing data for only one country.
-Detecting data quality issues that are related to a single data source is crucial for the root cause analysis and allows to contact the right person, responsible for providing the data from that data stream (the country in this example).
+Detecting data quality issues that are related to a single data source is crucial for the root cause analysis and allows to contact the right person, responsible for providing the data from that data grouping (the country in this example).

 When a data quality issue is identified (a data quality check's rule raised an alert), DQOps could be configured to create either one data quality incident for the whole table (without identification of the data group) or for each group of data (the country in this example) as a separate data quality incident.

-The data quality dashboards in DQOps have a configuration parameter to select the data stream for which we want to find the most recent data quality issues or calculate the data quality KPI.
+The data quality dashboards in DQOps have a configuration parameter to select the data grouping for which we want to find the most recent data quality issues or calculate the data quality KPI.
 The [data quality KPI](../data-quality-kpis/data-quality-kpis.md) scores that is calculated for each data source (data grouping) simplify the root cause analysis by linking the data quality incident to a data source, a data group,